Single-layer materials: Bi: bismuthene

+Au: goldene

+On 16 April 2024, scientists from Linköping University in Sweden reported that they had produced goldene, a single layer of gold atoms 100 nm wide.
+Lars Hultman, a materials scientist on the team behind the new research, is quoted as saying "we submit that goldene is the first free-standing 2D metal, to the best of our knowledge", meaning that it is not attached to any other material, unlike plumbene and stanene.
+Researchers from New York University Abu Dhabi (NYUAD) previously reported to have synthesised Goldene in 2022, however various other scientists have contended that the NYUAD team failed to prove they made a single-layer sheet of gold, as opposed to a multi-layer sheet.
+Goldene is expected to be used primarily for its optical properties, with applications such as sensing or as a catalyst.

 Metals

 Single and double atom layers of platinum in a two-dimensional film geometry has been demonstrated.
-These atomically thin platinum films are epitaxially grown on graphene which imposes a compressive strain that modifies the surface chemistry of the platinum, while also allowing charge transfer through the graphene.
-Single atom layers of palladium with the thickness down to 2.6 Å, and rhodium with the thickness of less than 4 Å have also been synthesized and characterized with atomic force microscopy and transmission electron microscopy.
+These atomically thin platinum films are epitaxially grown on graphene, which imposes a compressive strain that modifies the surface chemistry of the platinum, while also allowing charge transfer through the graphene.
+Single atom layers of palladium with the thickness down to 2.6 Å, and rhodium with the thickness of less than 4 Å have been synthesized and characterized with atomic force microscopy and transmission electron microscopy.

+A 2D titanium formed by additive manufacturing (laser powder bed fusion) achieved greater strength than any known material (50% greater than magnesium alloy WE54).
+The material was arranged in a tubular lattice with a thin band running inside, merging two complementary lattice structures.
+This reduced by half the stress at the weakest points in the structure.